 The representatives from this company were professional, understanding and very knowledgeable about their products.
 We had stunning and fragrant bridal bouquets thanks to Weir's Lane.

-Lavender Crafting Buds (Dried Flowers/Florets)
+Crafting Buds (Dried Flowers/Florets)

-Available in 4 quantities using Grosso (French Lavender): 100 Grams, 200 Grams, 500 Grams, and 1 Kilogram
+| Grosso (French Lavender) | Robust, strong, and highly aromatic. | 100 Grams, 200 Grams, 500 Grams, 1 Kilogram |

 Lavender is not simply a single scent.
 For most of us, we pick products based on both scent and use.